Your cart

 Not for nothing, at Marci’s insistence, Pete Rock himself will appear a few years later on U.N. or U Out, the group’s debut, producing a couple of cuts.
 The boards by then were massively manned by Marciano, though, who furthered his experiments with boards and samplers, cutting and sewing various kinds of loops, very basically.

-After the album, which came out in 2004, followed by a couple of mixtapes and other collaborations with various members of the group, the project dissolves, and Marci found himself on his own.
+After the album, which came out in 2004, followed by a couple of mixtapes and other collaborations with various members of the group, the project dissolved, and Marci found himself on his own.
 He starts then reconstructing his career, making beats for others, and handling studio duties.
 The many stories about the grind previous to Marcberg are something to keep in mind, as they’ll return useful in a minute.

-Fast-forward 2010: anticipated by the super-single Snow, Marciano’s solo debut establishes Roc as the most important and influential artist in the history of post-2000 rap, in hindsight.
+Fast-forward to 2010: anticipated by the super-single Snow, Marciano’s solo debut establishes Roc as the most important and influential artist in the history of post-2000 rap, in hindsight.
 Seriously.
 The overbearing return to a gaunt sound, typical of New York’s own rap legacy, is complemented by essential and vivid storytelling, flawlessly delivered.

 The punchlines arrive punctually between quotes and references to the blaxploitation and modern pop imagery.
 Every single track off Marcberg is a mine of vivid images, reduced to the bone, very effective in returning a postcard of rare beauty and depth to the listener.
 It’s the beginning of an impressive ten years streak of monster albums, and critical acclaim.
 Worldwide.
 From zero to hero.